tomjfrog/Evidence-Examples/README.md

           --push
 ```
 ## Generate a Build Info for the Docker Build
 This will generate a Build Info for the Docker image, which we will continue to augment with additional Build information during the workflow.
-The Build Info will be signed with a simple attestation and uploaded to Artficatory in a subsequent step
+The Build Info will be signed with a simple attestation and uploaded to Artifactory in a subsequent step
 ```yaml
   - name: Create Docker Build Info
     run: |